loscati/howto/howto_inkscape4scientific_illustrations.md

 One can convert objects into paths.
 For example, create a square, leave only the outline, then convert it to a path in order to modifying it.

 Edit path tool modify the selected object.
 Hold `crtl` and left mouse key to modify "rigidly" an obj, such as the line in a graph.
 Use this tool when you have to modify lines instead of the selector tool.
 This avoids modification of the curve thickness.

+One can split a path at a specific node by first selecting the node, then break the path (on the top menu) and then in `Path > Break apart`.
 ### Shapes
 - Properties are display on top of the UI
 - Once you draw a shape, in the right corner there are some points to modify borders.
 The edit tool let you do de same